 Life hack: With the help of your trusty kettle, pour hot water directly on the windshield to melt the ice.

 The expert advice: If you like risks in your life, you can go ahead and do this.
 But keep in mind that pouring boiling water onto an ice-cold windshield may cause a thermal shock and make the windshield crack.
 During very cold days, the water can even freeze rapidly instead of melting the ice, leaving you with even more de-icing to do.
 If you want to speed up de-icing of your windshield, the most efficient way is always prevention, like weatherproofing treatment or a de-icing product.
 Here are some additional tricks to help you de-icing.

-Life hack: To prevent built-up moisture inside your car and reduce humidity, you can place an old newspaper under your car mats.
+Life hack: To prevent built-up moisture inside your car and reduce humidity, place an old newspaper under your car mats.

 The expert advice: Of course, newspapers do absorb some moisture, but will not release the absorbed water unless you change them, or if you dry them outside.
 During winter, they will freeze and cause even more problems.
 If you even need a newspaper on the ground, this could be because of another problem in the vehicle, like a blocked cabin air filter, ill-suited car mats or a water infiltration.

 In short, life hacks that you find on the internet may work sometimes, but you need to be careful and conscious of the risks and it will never replace the experts working on your windshield.
 Like everything you own, your car needs to have regular maintenance to last longer, but also to be more enjoyable while you use it!